US says attack on Saudi oil site was an Irani... | Taiwan News

 He said en route to Saudi Arabia that “it doesn’t matter” whether the Houthis claim they were behind the attack.
 “This was an Iranian attack,” he said.

-“It doesn’t change the fingerprints of the ayatollah as having put at risk the global energy supply,” Pompeo said, referring to Iran’s Supreme Leader Ayatollah Ali Khomenei.
+“It doesn’t change the fingerprints of the ayatollah as having put at risk the global energy supply,” Pompeo said, referring to Iran’s Supreme Leader Ayatollah Ali Khamenei.

 The attack came after a summer of heightened tensions between Iran and the U.S. over Trump’s withdrawal from the 2015 Iranian nuclear deal.